TEitelberg/AzureDataLake/U-SQL/readme.md

 # U-SQL

-Samples and Extractors for U-SQL.
+Examples and extensions for U-SQL.

+## Excel Extractor